You might know how to be happy, but can you do it?

 Watch a video of any elite athlete or performer before a big game or show, and you will likely see one thing: their pre-performance habits, the things that they do every single time in exactly the same way.

 This is because habits are everything.
 Not just for game-day, and not just for elite performers.
 For normal people like you and I, for raising our children, for being happy in our relationships, for being happy as individuals.

 Our routines and habits allow us to access a part of our brain that runs on relatively little gas.
-The newer (in evolutionary terms) part of your brain—your smarty-pants pre-frontal cortex, the area that sets you apart from the family dog,—works pretty well, of course.
+The newer (in evolutionary terms) part of your brain—your smarty-pants pre-frontal cortex, the area that sets you apart from the family dog—works pretty well.
 But it requires effort and willpower to make it tick.
 The more you use it throughout a day, the less reliable it becomes.
 Low blood sugar?
 Your decision-making will falter, whether you realize it or not.

 Good thing there is a back-up plan in the older part of your brain: your basal ganglia, a primitive knob of tissue deep in your noggin that acts as your own personal auto-pilot.
 It controls your breathing, and swallowing, and that weird way that you sometimes drive to work while sort-of unconscious.

 Your basal gangla is, among other things, your habit center.
 And once it is programed, it requires no effort on your part to accomplish truly amazing feats.
 (Really.
 Charles Duhigg, in his inspiring book The Power of Habit, gives a detailed account of the way Olympic swimmer Michael Phelps won his world records by honing his habits.)

 This means that when we are too tired to think—as we often are—we default to our habits.
 Which made me realize: Our habits are our most critical cornerstones for happiness.